 A sous vide is a sure way to impress guests and increase the culinary prowess of home cooks.
 You set the time and cooking temperature to the device, which is then attached to your cooking pot.
 Meanwhile, the item to be cooked remains in a sealed bag or glass that’s submerged in the water.
 For recipes that require a specific degree of doneness, a sous vide machine is quite the asset.

 There are hundreds of sous vide machines available on the consumer market, so how do you tell which is the right one?
 With so many kinds of options, it can be tough to sort the wheat from the chaff.
-That's where we come in!

-The most popular sous vide process involves an immersion unit which heats water in a containment vessel (generally a large stockpot) to a specified temperature and maintains the water at a precise temperature for cooking.
+The most popular sous vide process involves an immersion unit, which heats water in a containment vessel (generally a large stockpot) to a specified temperature and maintains the water at a precise temperature for cooking.

 More advanced immersion units — which generally clamp onto the side of the vessel — swirl the water to further ensure uniform cooking.
 In the case of a standalone immersion unit, any pot or vessel that can hold two to four quarts of water is suitable.

-The food to be cooked — meat, fish, or whatever’s on the menu — is placed in a vacuum sealed bag, which prevents the water from directly contacting the food.
+The food to be cooked — meat, fish, or whatever’s on the menu — is placed in a vacuum-sealed bag, which prevents the water from directly contacting the food.
 Any required oil, butter, and/or spices are added to the bag before sealing.
-These additions will evenly distribute during the cooking process.
+These additions will distribute evenly during the cooking process.

 A sous vide cooker allows the user to set the desired temperature for the water bath (bain-marie) and program a time to ensure thorough doneness.
 Sous vide recipes that accompany the appliance will indicate the proper cooking temperature.